Build Introduction

 Rotation and Playstyle

-Normally this build is very straight forward.
+Normally, this build is very straightforward.
 We want to do the following:

 - Build resources via